Hero Images/Getty Images

 Pro: Credit unions have shared ATMs and branches.

-While big banks advertise the convenience of the ATM or branch around the corner, some credit unions have joined forces to offer their members the same easy cash access with the CO-OP ATM network and a shared branch alliance.
+While big banks advertise the convenience of the ATM or branch around the corner, some credit unions have joined forces to offer their members the same easy cash access.

-The CO-OP ATM network includes almost 30,000 surcharge-free cash machines, and shared branching gives members the ability to conduct in-person transactions at more than 5,000 branches around the country.
+The CO-OP ATM network includes almost 30,000 surcharge-free cash machines and more than 5,000 shared branches around the country.

 Con: Not all credit unions are created equal.